 In June 1996, the DuBois Family Association incorporated as a 501c(3) not for profit corporation with the State of New York.

 Funds raised by the DBFA are used to preserve, restore, and repair the DuBois Fort.
-The Association also continues to preserve and advance Huguenot heritage with educational programs at its reunion the third weekend in October every two years.
+The Association also continues to preserve and advance Huguenot heritage with educational programs at its reunion in New Paltz, NY every two years.
 Although no longer affiliated under HHS, the Association continues to work closely with HHS and its programs to preserve the Huguenot heritage and the historic houses.